The Adderall Crash: What Can I Do to Ease Adderall Withdrawal?

 This article will explain what Adderall is, its side effects, risks of misuse, withdrawal symptoms, and how to get help if you or someone you care about is struggling with Adderall dependence or addiction.

 Adderall is a combination of amphetamine and dextroamphetamine that is used to treat attention deficit hyperactivity disorder (ADHD) symptoms and narcolepsy.

 Adderall comes in two different forms: Adderall IR (immediate release) and Adderall XR (extended release).
 There is also Mydayis (another extended release option), as well as generic options for both immediate release and extended release.

-People misuse prescription stimulants in various ways.
-Some people swallow them normally, some people dissolve the powder from opening capsules or crushing tablets and then inject it into their veins, and some people smoke or snort the powder.
-One reason a person may misuse stimulants is because they think it will help their cognitive abilities.
+One reason a person may misuse prescription stimulants is because they think it will help their cognitive abilities.
 Students may misuse them to help them study, work on projects, take tests, or otherwise try to improve their grades.
 Some older adults may try to enhance their memory by misusing stimulants.
 Other reasons may include trying to increase one’s energy, trying to stay awake, or seeking a “rush.”

 Possible symptoms of overdosing on a prescription stimulant include:

 - Quick breathing.

 - Overactive reflexes.